Other Internet Portals for Religious Studies

 http://dmoz.org/Society/Religion_and_Spirituality/

-[A volunteer effort but owned by AOL-Netscape.
+[A volunteer effort.
 If consulted with caution and patience, Open Directory can be very useful.]

 • Religion on the Web